 Dr. Johns continued to live and maintain her medical practice at 313 Commonwealth until about 1953, when she moved to 300 Commonwealth.

-By 1953, 313 Commonwealth was owned by Charles S. White.
-In June of 1953, he applied for (and subsequently received) permission to convert the property from a three-family dwelling and doctor’s office into eight apartments.
+In June of 1953, Charles White applied for (and subsequently received) permission to convert 313 Commonwealth from a three-family dwelling and doctor’s office into eight apartments.

-In February of 2012, 313 Back Bay LLC converted the property into three condominium units, the 313 Commonwealth Avenue Condominium.
+On February 14, 2012, 313 Back Bay LLC converted the property into three condominium units, 313 Commonwealth Avenue Condominium.